Northpoint Cooperative Preschool

 This is the guidance provided by our Health and Safety officer.

 Your privacy is important to us however due to the ongoing pandemic we will need to ask if your child is ill and experiencing symptoms of COVID.
 We are following the guidelines from the Pierce County Health Department, there are other districts with differing protocols but at this time we have to follow TPCHD guidelines, thank you for your understanding.
+Illness Pierce County has differentiated symptoms as Class A or Class B.

 Class A Symptoms